 Of course we had to visit Harvard.
 We first met up with Jim, one of my son's college buddies and ate at the Fire and Ice restaurant on Church street.
 From there, it's only a short stroll to the prestigious halls of Harvard.

-My best tip on taking digital photography is to have fun while you are finding new ways to becoming a better photographer.
+My best tip on taking photography of Boston is to have fun while you are finding new ways to become a better photographer.
 Sometimes we focus so closely on the task at hand, we forget to enjoy the process.